-- 5.1 Members whose business or other interests are likely to bring them into frequent contact with the planning system should generally avoid selection for Planning Panels. - 5.2 Any planning proposals submitted by Members, their close relatives, officers or the Council (be they planning applications, development plan proposals or enforcement issues) can easily give rise to suspicions of impropriety.
-It is perfectly legitimate for such proposals to be submitted but it is vital to ensure they are handled in a manner, which gives no grounds for accusations of favouritism.
+- 5.1 Members whose business or other interests are likely to bring them into frequent contact with the planning system should generally avoid selection for Development Management Panels. - 5.2 Any planning proposals submitted by Members, their close relatives, officers or the Council (be they planning applications, development plan proposals or enforcement issues) can easily give rise to suspicions of impropriety.
+It is perfectly legitimate for such proposals to be submitted but it is vital to ensure they are handled in a manner which gives no grounds for accusations of favouritism. - 5.3 In order to avoid any risk of criticism in all cases of an application by a (i) Member or a member of their family, and there are objections to it or it is contrary to the adopted planning policies; or (ii) an Officer employed in a role which is part of or interacts with the planning application process and there are one or more objections or it is contrary to adopted planning policies then in either case the application will be considered by the appropriate Development

-- 5.3 In order to avoid any risk of criticism in all cases of an application by a Member, a Member's partner, a relative, as defined in the Code of Conduct, a friend, a Member's employer or the employer of the Member's partner, relatives or friends, any corporate body in which the Member or his partner, relatives or friends hold shares with a nominal value of more than £5,000 or of which the Member is a Director will be dealt with by the appropriate Development Management Panel and not by officers under delegated powers.
-The Report must clearly state the applicant is a Member [or an Officer] of the Council.
-The same practice will also apply to officers holding politically restricted posts, that is those who regularly advise the Council or Panels and all officers in the Planning Units. - 5.4 Proposals for the Council's own development (or a development involving the Council and another party) and private applications in respect of Borough owned land (e.g. prior to a land sale being agreed or negotiated) will be determined by the relevant Development Management Panel and not delegated to Officers.
+Management Panel and not by officers under delegated powers.
+The Report must clearly state the applicant is a Member or an Officer of the Council.

+- 5.4 Proposals for the Council's own development (or a development involving the Council and another party) and private applications in respect of Borough owned land (e.g. prior to a land sale being agreed or negotiated) will be determined by the relevant Development Management Panel and not delegated to Officers.
 Decisions will be made strictly on planning merits and without regard to any financial or other gain that may accrue to the Borough if the development is permitted.
 It is important that the Borough is seen to be treating such applications on an equal footing with all other applications as well as actually doing so. - 5.5 Members who act as agents for people making an application to the Royal Borough should play no part in the decision-making process for that proposal, neither should they, nor an officer, play any part in relation to their own personal application. - 5.6 The Monitoring Officer will be notified of such applications so that this officer can confirm that relevant applications have been processed properly.